 The School of Veterinary Science is based in the Institute of Infection, Veterinary and Ecological Sciences.
-Our mission is to be a centre of regional, national and international excellence in animal health and welfare through research and learning.
+Our mission is to advance the health and wellbeing of animals, people, and the environment through excellence and innovation in education, research, and clinical service.

 We are a community of veterinary students, educators and researchers working together to improve animal health throughout our society and the world.
 We are striving to create accessible, equitable, sustainable, inclusive and innovative health solutions that address the one-health challenges of our time.